| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Decide:

-• What did you believe were some changes that were sustainable?
+• What did you believe, were some sustainable changes?

 • What are the boundaries that should be maintained weekly?